Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 cnid mysql db = *database name* **(G)**

-> Name of an existing database for which the specified user has full privileges.
+> Name of the database to use for CNID storage.
+If the database does not
+> exist, Netatalk will attempt to create it automatically (requires the
+> specified user to have CREATE DATABASE privileges).

 cnid server = *ipaddress[:port]* **(G)**/**(V)**